jessica-dai/reporting/README.md

 ## Fairness and Performance Testing via Incidents

-This is the code and data for reproducing the experiments described in the paper "From Individual Experience to Collective Evidence: A Reporting-Based Framework for Identifying Systemic Harms."
+This is the code and data for reproducing the experiments described in the paper "From Individual Experience to Collective Evidence: A Reporting-Based Framework for Identifying Systemic Harms" (arxiv link [here](http://arxiv.org/abs/2502.08166)).

 To reproduce the paper results exactly, the shell scripts (`run_covid.sh` and `run_hmda.sh`) can be run directly (depending on your local environment, you may need to install packages from `requirements.txt` within the shell script).
 The `results` directory contains results from running those two shell scripts.
 The notebooks `plotting-covid.ipynb` and `plotting-hmda.ipynb` contain code for plotting and interpreting results.